(A) General provisions.

 (b) According to accepted standards of medical practice, it is a specific or effective treatment for the particular condition for which it is given.

-(3) No separate reimbursement is made for an injection or infusion or a provider-administered pharmaceutical that meets either of the following criteria:
+(3) No separate payment is made for an injection or infusion or a provider-administered pharmaceutical that meets either of the following criteria:

 (a) The frequency or duration of its administration exceeds accepted standards of medical practice for the particular condition; or

-(5) Epoetin alfa (EPO) for the treatment of anemia, either associated with or not related to chronic renal failure, is covered as a physician service when a provider of physician services incurs the cost of the drug and the service is provided in a clinic (e.g., a renal dialysis facility) or office setting.
+(5) Epoetin alfa (EPO) for the treatment of anemia, either associated with or not related to chronic renal failure, is covered as a medical service when a provider incurs the cost of the drug and the service is provided in a clinic (e.g., a renal dialysis facility) or office setting.

 (6) Certain procedure codes represent a specific number of dosage units.
 On a claim, the fewest number of procedure codes must be reported together to represent the administered dosage.